 - CHF 80 million in consolidated net income

 - Cost/income ratio below 70 per cent

-These latest results as well as our solid financial position with a 22.6 per cent tier 1 ratio show that we are on the right track to achieve our 2020 objectives by taking advantage of organic and external growth opportunities in a targeted manner and by maintaining strict cost controls.
+These current results as well as our solid financial position with a robust 19.7 per cent tier 1 ratio show that by taking advantage of targeted organic and external growth opportunities and maintaining strict cost controls we are on track.

 Three strategic pillars